shawn-iitb/SoC-Drivers-License/Assignments/assignment1/ASS1.md

 - There are 10 cores (ids: 0, 4, 8, 12, 16, 20, 24, 25, 26, 27)
 - But 16 processors (core ids 0, 4, 8, 12, 16, 20 are repeated)
-- I am guessing that's possible coz in lscpu it shows 2 threads per core
+- This is possible coz in lscpu it shows 2 threads per core, hence each core can be used in upto two processors

 In my VM, there are 6 cores, 6 processors, 1 thread per core